sancarn/Innovyze-ICM-Libraries/WSLocalStorage/WSLocalStorage.md

 end
 ```

-Here we create a new object with our application identifier as a name.
+Here we create a new object with our application identifier.
 I created the application identifier by going to [guidgen.com](https://www.guidgen.com/) and copying the GUID/UUID generated.
 The reason programmers use GUIDs is because the probability of them not being unique is tiny.

 > While each generated GUID is not guaranteed to be unique, the total number of unique keys (2^128 or 3.4×10^38) is so large that the probability of the same number being generated twice is very small.
 For example, consider the observable universe, which contains about 5×10^22 stars; every star could then have 6.8×10^15 universally unique GUIDs.